telefonicaid/iotagent-node-lib/doc/api.md

 }
 ```

-Additionaly, the agent creates the device and the corresponding entity in the broker if `autoprovision==true`
+Additionally, the agent creates the device and the corresponding entity in the broker if `autoprovision==true`
 (default behaviour).

 ### Differences between `autoprovision`, `explicitAttrs` and `appendMode`